AlbaHernando/micropython_air_monitor_Group_4/README.md

 The system will:

 1.  **Measure environmental parameters sequentially:** First, it reads the temperature and humidity from the DHT12, then checks the general air quality (CO2 proxy) with the MQ-135, and finally measures particulate matter (PM2.5 & PM10) using the optical sensor.

 2.  **Analyze and Determine Status:** The code compares these readings against health thresholds to decide the overall status of the room: **Ideal (Green), Warning (Yellow), or Danger (Red)**.

-3.  **Display Data Locally:** It shows the readings and status messages right on the OLED screen for immediate feedback to occupants.
+3.  **Visually Alert:** To make it obvious at a glance, it activates physical traffic-light LEDs corresponding to the global status.

-4.  **Visually Alert:** To make it obvious at a glance, it activates physical traffic-light LEDs corresponding to the global status.
+4.  **Display Data Locally:** It shows the readings and status messages right on the OLED screen for immediate feedback to occupants.

-5.  **Transmit Data:** Finally, it sends all the collected data via Wi-Fi to a cloud-based dashboard for remote monitoring and historical logging.
+5.  **Transmit Data:** Finally, it sends the logic collected data via Wi-Fi to a cloud-based dashboard for remote monitoring and historical logging.

 ---
 ## 2. Hardware Components